 Although there are many more options on the market now, some of the best open back headphones for gaming are still mainstream headphones which emphasize sound quality over gaming-inspired visual designs.

-While not a new model, the HD 598SR is one of the most balanced open back headphones on the market.
-Coming from Sennheiser, it’s of course not the most affordable.
+A fairly new model, Sennheiser's HD 599 SE is one of the most balanced open back headphones on the market.
+Coming from Sennheiser, it’s of course not the most affordable option among open back headphones.

-The HD 598SR features the classic Sennheiser design.
+The HD 599 SE features the classic Sennheiser design.
 The headband just wraps around the ear cups and comes with very comfortable padding.
 The design is otherwise simple, yet very efficient for both recording and gaming sessions.

-The main cable is 3m and terminated with a ¼” jack.
+The main cable is 3m and fixed with a ¼” (6.3mm) jack meant for studio use.
 You’ll also get an additional shorter cable with a 3.5mm jack should you want to use them to listen to music or view some movies.

-With a 50 ohm impedance, the HD 598SR has immense potential as a gaming headset.
+With a 50 ohm impedance, the HD 599 SE has immense potential as a gaming headset.
 However, to get the most out of them you’ll need a decent audio setup.
 The more power you can pump into the headphones, the more sound clarity you can enjoy.

 The quality of the midrange and high frequency is what you’re looking for.
 The bass is also good but that’s not where the headphones earn their money in gaming.
 The midrange is what gives you superior vocal clarity, which means that for games with complex story modes, these headphones are a blast to use.